art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 Lifeways Back Access Fund

-“...not skills -- these are Lifeways -- indigenous, multi-species pedagogy for time immemorial.
+“…not skills — these are Lifeways — indigenous, multi-species pedagogy for time immemorial.
 We have the right to access and reclaim our Lifeways.”

-there is a difference between accessing the Lifeways Back Fund and general financial scholarship. the “sliding scale” for Lifeways Back begins at $0, and does not need to go any higher* — however, it includes the possibility of offering a gift of any size, should you so choose. anything you do choose to offer will go directly toward the Lifeways Back Access Fund to support other BIPOC participants in joining. this is not a scholarship fund, and we do not assume that individual BIPOC applicants do not have access to wealth — these funds are offered with a prayer for collective liberation.
+There is a difference between accessing the Lifeways Back Fund and general financial scholarship.
+The “sliding scale” for Lifeways Back begins at $0, and does not need to go any higher* — however, it includes the possibility of offering a gift of any size, should you so choose.
+Anything you do choose to offer will go directly toward the Lifeways Back Access Fund to support other BIPOC participants in joining.
+This is not a scholarship fund, and we do not assume that individual BIPOC applicants do not have access to wealth — these funds are offered with a prayer for collective liberation.

-*note: It is our prayer that all who apply for the Lifeways Back Fund and are accepted into the program will receive it, and we are a small non-profit working within the bounds of financial realities.
-As applications come in we will assess our capacities and be in transparent conversation with applicants as we continue to generate support funds in real time as needed.
+*Note: It is our prayer that all who apply for the Lifeways Back Fund and are accepted into the program will receive it, and we are a small non-profit working within the bounds of financial realities.
+As applications come in we will assess our capacities and be in transparent conversation with applicants as we continue to generate funds in real time as needed.
 This means that we cannot guarantee that the Lifeways Back Fund will be available to all who apply for it and are accepted to the program, but we are dedicated as a team to rigorous outreach through our community, and through the sliding scale model to support our efforts for practicing equity.

 We are actively fundraising for the Lifeways Back Fund and if you, or someone you know might be interested in supporting, you can donate to the Lifeways Back Fund here with note/comment: ATTUNE.
 All proceeds will go directly towards supporting BIPOC participants accepted into the program to attend WE programming without charge.